 For example: How To Build A Dog House – You will not believe how we did it.
 Think of it like this, the first part of the title is for search engines (and humans) and the second section is mostly for capturing human emotion.

-So why don’t some big YouTubers do this all the time?
+So why don’t some big YouTubers focus on keywords?
 It’s because they have an audience.
 Once you have a certain level of

 The important lesson here is that it’s about the

-The thing is, if no one is clicking on your video, despite the quality level, YouTube will promote other videos which earn clicks and gain watch time.
+The thing is, if no one is clicks on your video, despite the quality, YouTube will promote other videos that earn clicks and gain watch time.

 Subscribers are milestones in the YouTube community.
 As you gain more subscribers you can earn helpful YouTube features, such as a custom URL.
 For many, they covet the YouTube play buttons awards, such as the silver button for 100,000 subscribers.
 This is one I have my eye on.